EnterpriseDB/repmgr/README.md

     event_notification_command='/path/to/some/script %n %e %s "%t" "%d"'

-Additionally the following format placeholders are available for the even type `bdr_failover`:
+Additionally the following format placeholders are available for the event type `bdr_failover`:

     %c - conninfo string of the next available node